 Top 10 factors to consider when selecting coffee suppliers

-- What infrastructure do they have to preserve coffee quality.
-If you are really serious about selecting a quality coffee supplier, don't rely upon them visiting your premises to have polite discussion - go and visit their coffee roastery and warehouse.
+- What infrastructure do they have for ensuring they preserve coffee quality.
+If you are really serious about selecting a quality coffee supplier, don't rely upon them visiting your premises to have polite discussion.
+Instead, go and visit their coffee roastery and warehouse.
 Serious coffee companies have extensive cooling in the areas where raw and roasted coffees are stored.
-In 2016, very few companies do this simple protective program.
-Worse still, many store raw or roasted coffees up high in the warehouse racks ?
-Heat is the enemy of quality coffee and temps in warehouses can reach 60 deg C

-- Think twice before erecting coffee company logos and signs in your cafe - you are straight away going to reduce the number of prospective customers.
-Think of it this way - if someone had a bad coffee elsewhere with the same coffee company logo - many cafe customers tend to mistakenly think it's the coffee bean brand, unfortunately not the person making the coffee.
-A Cafe is your business, your money, your hard earned reputation and your built-up goodwill.
-Be proud of your own cafe brand because when when you finally come to selling your business - coffee company signs add no value.
-Train your customers to think about your brand, not the coffee company brand.
+- Think twice before erecting coffee company logos and signs in your cafe - straight away this may reduce a number of prospective customers.
+Someone may have had a bad coffee elsewhere with the same coffee company logo.
+Unfortunately many cafe customers mistakenly think it's the coffee bean brand instead of the barista.
+Your Cafe is your business, your money, your hard earned reputation and your built-up goodwill.
+Be proud of your own cafe brand because when it comes time to finally sell your business - coffee company signs add no value.
+Smart cafe operators train their customers to think about their brand, not the coffee company brand.

-- Using a strategy that hopes a brand of coffee will attract customers is really outdated and risky thinking.
-Even in 2016, I regularly encounter cafe owners who believe that if they are using high profile Brand X, then the coffee drinking public will beat a path to their door - simply not the case anymore.
+- Using a strategy that hopes a brand of coffee will attract customers is really an outdated and risky thinking.
+In fact it's stupid.
+Even in 2023, we regularly encounter cafe owners believing if they are using high profile Brand X, then the coffee drinking public will beat a path to their door - simply not the case anymore.
 Go with the company that tastes the best according to both your own palate and your most trusted customers.

-- Flexibility is fundamental - if you don't like a coffee, or your customers are complaining, then a great supplier that values your business will investigate and act accordingly.
-This is what real quality systems are about, not promises that the coffee is fine and it must be your baristas or the equipment is playing up !.
+- Flexibility is fundamental - if you don't like a coffee, or your customers are complaining, then a great supplier who truly values your business will investigate and act accordingly.
+This is what real quality systems are about, not promises that the coffee is fine or blaming your baristas or the equipment is playing up !.
 Sometimes, coffees can change because new lots from new seasons arrive and they taste different which is a directly caused by the growing conditions - a great supplier will evaluate and offer an alternative if the coffee is not working or performing to expectations.